 It is the rare person who is found thrashing in water.
 Instead, most drownings are unwitnessed and the person is found floating or submerged in the water.

 For those who are alive, they may be anxious, confused, and short of breath.
 Again, it is the function of the brain and lungs that are the main concerns in drowning victims.

-Young children may have a mammalian diving reflex.
-When they are suddenly immersed in cold water less than 68F (20C), they can stop breathing, slow their heart rate dramatically, and shunt all the blood flow to the heart and brain.
+Young children may have a mammalian diving reflex that occurs when drowning occurs in very cold water.
+When suddenly immersed in cold water less than 68F (20C), the victim can stop breathing, slow their heart rate dramatically, and shunt all the blood flow to the heart and brain.
 Though not common, these children may be resuscitated and return to normal function.
 Cases have been reported of survival, even after being underwater for an hour.